openbmc/pldm/tools/visualize-pdr/README.md

   - Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
-  - There are standard package availabe for graphviz for both rpm based as well as the debian based sytems, it can be installed using :
+  - There are standard package available for graphviz for both rpm based as well as the debian based systems, it can be installed using :

 ```bash
    RPM Distro : sudo dnf install graphviz